lucaCambi77/superawesome/README.md

 Last but not least: please keep the content of this code challenge confidential do not share it online not even in an anonymous form (aka: no github public repo please!)

 ## GOOD LUCK!

+## Solution

+# Further assumptions

+* We assume minimum word length of 2 letters
+* We assume that the file has one word for each line only containing alphabet letters ([a-zA-Z]) with no spaces but can have empty lines.
+* We assume that anagrams is case insensitive
+* We assume that printing order of inner words' group does not matter, all though for testing we use a sorted set otherwise would be impossile to test the output.

+# Algorithm

+The input file is parsed line by line, then every word is converted to an integer based on mupliplication of single 's letter representation as a prime factor.
+Now words can be grouped as anagram if they have same product.
+Time complexity is O(N x M) where M is average length of words in the file.
+Its range is from 0(N x 2) to O(N X Max(wordLength)).
+Using a sorted set only for testing avoids an extra O(log(N)) in time complexity.

+# Install and run

+You need Java 8 and maven installed.
+From root of the project run

+	# mvn clean install or mvn clean package

+You can then use the application with :

+	# java -jar target/anagrams {path to your file}